- About us

 Antoine Godeau, our animator, coordinate the activities supported by about 30 associations.

-Follow our actions by subscribing to the institute's newsletter
+Stay up to date by subscribing to the institute's newsletter

 - Discover the Leukemia Institute